zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/late-materialization.md

     do_predictions()
 ```

-In the example above we used `get_pipeline_context().model` property to acquire the model context pipeline is running in.
-During pipeline compilation this context will be not evaluated, because `Production` model version is not stable version name and another model version can become `Production` before it comes to actual step execution.
-Same applies to calls like `model.get_model_artifact("trained_model")` - it will get stored in step configuration for late materialization during step run only.
+In the example above we used `get_pipeline_context().model` property to acquire the model context in which the pipeline is running.
+During pipeline compilation this context will not yet have been evaluated, because `Production` model version is not a stable version name and another model version can become `Production` before it comes to the actual step execution.
+The same applies to calls like `model.get_model_artifact("trained_model")`; it will get stored in the step configuration for delayed materialization which will only happen during the step run itself.

-It is also possible to achieve the same using bare `Client` methods reworking pipeline code as follows:
+It is also possible to achieve the same using bare `Client` methods reworking the pipeline code as follows:

 ```python
 from zenml.client import Client